-- 4. On completion of the pattern the competitors will remain in the last movement of the pattern until commanded to return to ready posture by the Jury President. - 5.
-The second pattern will be randomly selected from the remaining patterns from chon ji up to and including their degree grade and will be displayed to the competitors. - 6.
-Patterns will be chosen using either an electronic randomisation system or manually using a blind selection procedure as overseen by the Jury President.
-The patterns already performed will be removed from selection. - 7.
-The competitors will then be required to perform the second pattern together and upon completion will be brought back to ready posture by the Jury President. - 8.
-Once the result is confirmed the competitors will bow to each other, then the Jury panel and walk off the mats backwards. - 9.
-Should the result be a "tie" a new designated pattern will be selected from the remaining patterns and performed until a clear winner is chosen.
+- 7. On completion of the pattern the competitors will remain in the last movement of the pattern until commanded to return to ready posture by the Jury President - 8.
+Once the result is confirmed the competitors will on the Jury Presidents command will bow to each other, then the Jury panel and walk off the mats backwards. - 9.
+Should the result be a tie a new designated pattern will be selected and performed until a clear winner is chosen.

-1. The Jury panel will consist of a Jury President and one assistant and the judging panel will consist of five experienced and knowledgeable umpires.

-- 2. The judging panel will march onto the ring in single file and line up in front of the Jury President facing the table and in front of their chairs. - 3.
+- 1. The Jury panel will consist of a Jury President and one assistant and the judging panel will consist of five experienced and knowledgeable umpires. - 2.
+The judging panel will march onto the ring in single file and line up in front of the Jury President facing the table and in front of their chairs. - 3.
 The centre judge will call all judges to "charyot" and then make the judges bow to the Jury President. - 4.
 The centre judge will then take one step forward and turn to face the other judges before the Jury President asks the judges to bow to the centre judge. - 5.
 The judges will take then their place on their chairs which will be spaced a minimum of 1 metre apart in a single line horizontal to the jury table. - 6.
 The Jury President will indicate to the two competitors to come forward onto the mats and bow to the jury panel and then each other. - 7.
-The Jury President will randomly select a pattern from the degree pattern appropriate to the rank of the competitors and indicate the name of the pattern either using a written sign or on a screen. - 8.
-The Jury President will then ask the competitors to assume their ready (junbi) position on the mats for the pattern indicated and then signal to commence the pattern. - 9.
+The Jury President will indicate to each competitor the required pattern appropriate to the rank of the competitors and indicate the name of the pattern either using a written sign or on a screen and obtain acknowledgement that the competitor understands before proceeding.

+- 8. The Jury President will then ask the competitors to assume their ready (junbi) position on the mats for the pattern indicated and then signal to commence the pattern.
+"Sijak" - 9.
 Whilst the competitors perform the judges will score utilising the method outlined below.

-A score out of ten points will be allocated to each competitor based on the technical performance, i.e. taking into consideration the aspects noted in the scoring method.
+A score out of ten points (10) will be allocated to each competitor based on the technical performance, i.e. taking into consideration the aspects noted in the scoring method.